kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 **Clustering**

 We usually start by looking at the :math:`(\mathbf{t}_1, \mathbf{t}_2)` scatterplot of the scores, the two directions of greatest variation in the data.
 As just previously explained, observations in the rows of |X| that are similar will fall close to each other, i.e. they cluster together, in these score plots.
-Here is an example of a score plot, calculated from data from a fluidized catalytic cracking (FCC) process [Taken from the thesis of Carol Slama (McMaster University, p 78, 1991)].
+Here is an example of a score plot, calculated from data from a fluidized catalytic cracking (FCC) process [Taken from the Masters thesis of Carol Slama (McMaster University, p 78, 1991)].

 .. figure:: images/slama-thesis-screenshot-score-plot.png
 	:alt:	images/slama-thesis-screenshot-score-plot.png